 Q. Is a MIPS helmet necessary?

-For someone who doesn’t mind spending a few dollars more in exchange for peace of mind, a MIPS helmet is definitely worth it.
-However, others may feel that a regular helmet, as long as it is of high quality, manufactured by a reputable brand, and has passed safety certification, can be good enough to protect them from injury.
+A. For someone who doesn’t mind spending a few dollars more in exchange for peace of mind, a MIPS helmet is definitely worth it.
+However, others may feel that a non-MIPS helmet, as long as it is of high quality, from a reputable helmet manufacturer, and has passed bike helmet safety certification, can be good enough to protect them from injury.